You are here

 Documentary Filmmaking A-Z

 During the month of June, MassArt offers a unique, intensive, sequential documentary filmmaking program with award-winning filmmakers in the form of a mini-film school.
-Enroll in this intensive program and to learn what others glean in a year, or register for any single class or combination of classes that fits your experience or needs.
+Enroll in this intensive program to learn what might otherwise take a year.
+Or register for any single class or combination of classes that fits your experience or needs.

 & Course Descriptions